F-Stack/f-stack/dpdk/doc/guides/nics/octeontx.rst

 ``octeontx_fpavf`` external mempool handler dependency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The OCTEONTX SoC family NIC has inbuilt HW assisted external mempool manager.
+The OCTEON TX SoC family NIC has inbuilt HW assisted external mempool manager.
 This driver will only work with ``octeontx_fpavf`` external mempool handler
 as it is the most performance effective way for packet allocation and Tx buffer
-recycling on OCTEONTX SoC platform.
+recycling on OCTEON TX SoC platform.

 CRC striping
 ~~~~~~~~~~~~

-The OCTEONTX SoC family NICs strip the CRC for every packets coming into the host interface.
-So, CRC will be stripped even when the ``rxmode.hw_strip_crc`` member is set to 0 in ``struct rte_eth_conf``.
+The OCTEON TX SoC family NICs strip the CRC for every packets coming into the host interface irrespective of the offload configuration.

 Maximum packet length
 ~~~~~~~~~~~~~~~~~~~~~

-The OCTEONTX SoC family NICs support a maximum of a 32K jumbo frame.
+The OCTEON TX SoC family NICs support a maximum of a 32K jumbo frame.
 The value
 is fixed and cannot be changed.
 So, even when the ``rxmode.max_rx_pkt_len``
 member of ``struct rte_eth_conf`` is set to a value lower than 32k, frames
 up to 32k bytes can still reach the host interface.